iTwin/itwinjs-core/docs/presentation/Content/index.md

 Content specifications define **result of the rule** if it does get used after evaluating it's [condition](./ContentRule.md#attribute-condition) and other *picking attributes*.
 There are 3 types of specifications:

 - [Selected node instances](./SelectedNodeInstances.md) specification returns properties of the [input instance](./Terminology.md#input-instance).
-- [Content instances of specific classes](./ContentInstancesOfSpecificClasses.md) specification returns properties of instances of classes given classes.
+- [Content instances of specific classes](./ContentInstancesOfSpecificClasses.md) specification returns properties of instances of given classes.
 The returned content doesn't depend on the [input](./Terminology.md#input-instance).
 - [Content related instances](./ContentRelatedInstances.md) specification returns properties of instances that are related to [input instances](./Terminology.md#input-instance) through given relationship(s).

 ### Modifiers